PhD positions at the Faculty of Humanities

 The project description must be written in the following template: Template for project description

-Below you can find information about the research groups involved in the announcement in 2022.
-There may be changes for the 2023 announcement.
+Below you can find information about the research groups involved in the 2024 announcement.

-The following research groups and networks were included in the open announcement for 2022:
+The following research groups and networks included in the open announcement for 2024:

 Department of Philosophy and Religious Studies